lmangani/crow-metrics/README.md

 Metrics consist of:

-- counters: things that only increase, like the number of requests handled since the server started.
+- *counters*: things that only increase, like the number of requests handled since the server started.
-- gauges: dials that measure a changing state, like the number of currently open connections, or the amount of memory being used.
+- *gauges*: dials that measure a changing state, like the number of currently open connections, or the amount of memory being used.
-- distributions: samples that are interesting for their histogram, like timings (95th percentile of database reads, for example).
+- *distributions*: samples that are interesting for their histogram, like timings (95th percentile of database reads, for example).

 Metrics are collected in a `Registry` (usually you create only one).
 On a configurable period, these metrics are summarized and sent to observers.
 The observers can push the summary to a push-based service like Riemann, or post the results to a web service for a poll-based service like Prometheus.